 The Fujifilm X100F and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in January 2017 and January 2016.
 The X100F is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X100F) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Olympus PEN-F. Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is somewhat smaller (6 percent) than the Fujifilm X100F.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (6 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.